 For example, let’s assume the API-led approach costs $5,000 to build and maintain.
 The value of this asset is $5,000.

-This post should have helped you assess the value of your integration assets, to drive an optimal ROIA and prioritize development.
+This post should help you assess the value of your integration assets, drive an optimal ROIA, and help inform your integration development prioritization.
 In my final blog post of the series, we’ll review a case study of how a U.S. high-tech company used this framework to generate significant value from reusable integration assets.